rjuang/flstudio-arturia-keylab-mk2/README.md

 Then in FL Studio, goto `Options->Midi Settings` and select your Arturia device (the DAW one) under `Input` section.
 Click the `Controller type` drop down and select `Arturia Keylab mkII`.

+IMPORTANT:
+When using your keyboard, make sure that you set it to use the DAW mode (i.e., the DAW button is selected as opposed to the User or Analog Lab buttons).

 ## What's Done